Native Token ERC-20 Precompile¶

 - balanceOf(address who) — read-only function that returns the balance of the specified address

-- allowance(address owner, address spender) — read-only function that checks and returns the amount of tokens that an owner is allowed to a spender
+- allowance(address owner, address spender) — read-only function that checks and returns the amount of tokens that a spender is allowed to spend on behalf of the owner

 - approve(address spender, uint256 value) — approves the provided address to spend a specified amount of tokens on behalf of